Explainable AI for Fraud Detection: An Attention-Based Ensemble of CNNs, GNNs, and A Confidence-Driven Gating Mechanism: Introduction

 \section{Introduction}

 The convenience of financial services for consumers around the world has been tremendously improved by digital technology.
-However, this development also opened up new avenues for financial fraud, especially in credit card transactions \cite{mienye2024deep, yang2021impact}, \cite{shibata2022digitalization}.
-Criminals defraud people through various technologies and false identities intending to steal their money \cite{barmo2024analysis}.
-This gave way to a steep increase in credit card frauds as e-commerce and online shopping gained momentum \cite{lebichot2024assessment,yuan2021multigranulation}.
+However, this development also opened up new avenues for financial fraud, especially in credit card transactions \cite{mienye2024deep,lebichot2024assessment}.
 Looking at the numbers, one can tell that credit card fraud (CCF) is a big concern.
 According to Nilson's report; global losses from card fraud amounted to 28.65 billion dollars in 2019.
-These figures are expected surpassing 43 billion dollars by 2025 \cite{cherif2023credit,singh2022credit}.
-The large increase shows that fraudulent methods are getting more complicated day by day, hence making it hard to beat fraudsters at their game \cite{chatterjee2024digital, marchioni2023anomaly}.
-In the United States alone, CCF cases reported to the Federal Trade Commission (FTC) were over 393 thousand during 2020, indicating a significant rise from the previous year \cite{madhurya2022exploratory,xie2022time}.
+These figures are expected surpassing 38.5 billion dollars by 2027 \cite{cherif2023credit,marchioni2023anomaly}.
+In the United States alone, CCF cases reported to the federal trade commission (FTC) were over 393 thousand during 2020, indicating a significant rise from the previous year \cite{madhurya2022exploratory,xie2022time}.
 The advent of internet-based transactions worsened matters leading into rise of fraud cases involving card-not-present (CNP) transactions, which are quite common currently \cite{mienye2024deep,gurun2018trust}.
-Compared to point-of-sale fraud, the prevalence of CNP fraud rose by 81\%, suggesting a major shift in digital crime \cite{abd2023efficient}.
-This therefore means that it is necessary to propose models and techniques for detecting deceitful transactions.
-The old ways of identifying fraud were not quick enough \cite{al2021financial, mittal2020computational}.
-As a result, researchers performed thorough investigations and practically used machine learning (ML) algorithms specifically designed for CCF detection \cite{khalid2024enhancing, wang2021deep, li2020deep, han2022competition}.